yalap13/OORAGAN/docs/index.rst

 Overview
 ========

-Object Oriented Resonator Advanced Graphing and ANalysis (OORAGAN) is a library developped by me and other members of the Josephson Photonics and QIQSS research groups of the Université de Sherbrooke to fully process data from resonator measurements.
+Object Oriented Resonator Advanced Graphing and ANalysis (OORAGAN) is a library developped by members of the Josephson Photonics and QIQSS research groups of the Université de Sherbrooke to fully process data from resonator measurements.

 .. note::